 No matter the type of business, every enterprise functions better with a great breakroom.
-Data from a 2014 Staples survey bear this out:
+According to a Staples survey—

 "The main point to a breakroom is team unity and the ideas, productivity and output that flow from that," says James Pillow, president of Fan Castle, a college apparel business in Opelika, AL. A great breakroom does all that and reinforces company culture: